teamvridhi/Vriddhi_Submission/README.md

 1. The user installs the site via playstore/app store.
 2. Logs in via phone number/email
-3. Provides his/her location and searches for nearby services
+3. Selects his/her profile type and services required
-4. AI skills provides hotspots warnings for services selected.
-Additionally, app provides alternative locations for the services.
+4. Vriddhi app connets users to large varitity of resources available on platform
-5. More people download/use the app, more AI skills the app gains, and better is the recommendations.
+5. More people come on platform the better resource avaiability

 ## Long description